wbt/BezirkSec/README.md

  9. Run the main() method of this file.
 This should create a thread that monitors the door switch and sends events when the switch state changes.

 ### Smartphone:
-The smartphone software and installation instructions can be found [here](https://github.com/boyP/EstimoteAdapterBezirk).
+ 1. The smartphone software and installation instructions can be found [here](https://github.com/boyP/EstimoteAdapterBezirk); follow those.
+ 2. Install the Bluetooth beacon on or near the "inside" of the door.
+You may want to use a temporary mounting at first to experiment with the exact placement later.